SmartOnStuff/grant_application/01-project-description.md

 LazaiTrader is an intelligent multi-agent trading system accessible through Telegram that transforms crypto trading by allowing users to select specialized AI trading personas, each with distinct strategies and risk profiles.
 The platform addresses the critical problem that in bull markets, crypto asset holders often miss significant opportunities for active trading profits by focusing solely on passive yield strategies.
 Manual trading is emotionally taxing, requires constant market monitoring, and demands technical analysis skills many users lack.

-The system continuously analyzes market conditions and either generates actionable buy/sell signals or automatically executes trades across major DEXs based on user preference.
-By leveraging advanced AI algorithms that move beyond traditional indicators, LazaiTrader provides institutional-grade trading strategies to retail users through a familiar messaging interface.
+The system continuously analyzes market conditions and either generates actionable buy/sell signals or automatically executes trades across major DEXs based on user preference. **For automated execution, LazaiTrader implements a non-custodial architecture where users maintain complete control of their private keys while enabling AI agents to execute trades on their behalf.** By leveraging advanced AI algorithms that move beyond traditional indicators, LazaiTrader provides institutional-grade trading strategies to retail users through a familiar messaging interface.

 ## **Closest Competitor**